MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 ### -Force

-Starting in version 1910, use this parameter to add a duplicate certificate without asking for confirmation.
+Use this parameter to add a duplicate certificate without asking for confirmation.

 ```yaml
 Type: SwitchParameter